 I compare this to the post-Watchmen era of comic book superhero storytelling, dovetailing with the Akira/Ronin/Elfin Lied style of power and consequence.
 I can nitpick the pacing of reveals in the film, but that is more about personal aesthetics of what to reveal when.
 I may prefer specific forms of pacing but that doesn’t mean other choices are objectively wrong.
 One thing I can say is that I appreciate the film stating upfront that is part 1, or the ending would infuriate me a lot more.
 In the end, this is a lovely superpower (not necessarily hero) origin story that delivers, and I recommend checking it out.

 One thing (among many) that is lovely about Fantasia is watching storytelling tropes interpreted through lenses one may not be familiar with.
 There is a universality to story and theme, and a vast plethora of difference in execution and emphasis that reminds anyone paying attention that the human condition is universal in theme, and diverse in detail.
 Every story is worth retelling from another point of view; each grid one overlays on an essential plot highlights different aspects of the various truths underlying the human condition.
 Unless all you crave is a story to tell you the status quo is appropriate, every variant adds some small truth to the mix, every lens highlights a different part of the essential.

-More stories and more storytellers appropriating, remixing, and recasting stories in a thousand forms may be the only way to approach truths that hurt too much to look at directly.
+More stories and more storytellers appropriating, remixing, and recasting stories in a thousand forms may be the only way to approach truths too difficult to look at directly.